Jewish Autonomous Oblast: Economy

 Agriculture is the Jewish Autonomous Oblast's main economic sector owing to fertile soils and a moist climate.

-The largest companies in the region include Kimkano - Sutarsky Mining and Processing Plant (with revenues of $ million in 2017), Teploozersky Cement Plant ($ million) and Brider Trading House ($ million).
+The largest companies in the region include Kimkano–Sutarsky Mining and Processing Plant (with revenues of $ million in 2017), Teploozersky Cement Plant ($ million) and Brider Trading House ($ million).

 Transportation

-The region's well-developed transportation network consists of 530 km of railways, including the Trans-Siberian Railway; 600 km of waterways along the Amur and Tunguska rivers; and 1900 km of roads, including 1600 km of paved roads.
+The region's well-developed transportation network consists of 530 km of railways, including the Tsarist-era Trans-Siberian Railway; 600 km of waterways along the Amur and Tunguska rivers; and 1900 km of roads, including 1600 km of paved roads.
 The most important road is the Khabarovsk-Birobidzhan-Obluchye-Amur Region highway with ferry service across the Amur.
 The Birobidzhan Yuzhniy Airfield, in the center of the region, connects Birobidzhan with Khabarovsk and outlying district centers.

 Tongjiang-Nizhneleninskoye railway bridge

-The Tongjiang-Nizhneleninskoye railway bridge is a 2.215 km long, $355 million bridge that will link Nizhneleninskoye in the Jewish Autonomous Oblast with Tongjiang in the Heilongjiang Province of China.
-The bridge opened in 2021 and is expected to transport more than 3 e6t of cargo and 1.5 million passengers per year.
+The Tongjiang-Nizhneleninskoye railway bridge is a 2.215 km long, $355 million bridge that links Nizhneleninskoye in the Jewish Autonomous Oblast with Tongjiang in the Heilongjiang Province of China.
+The bridge opened in 2021 and transports more than 3 e6t of cargo and 1.5 million passengers per year.